How to grow grass seed in shade

 With great grass seed, comes great responsibility and taking the necessary steps to prepare your seedbed will go a long way to creating a shade-loving lush lawn!
 The same rules apply for sowing grass seed, and your seedbed will need to be free of weeds moss stones or debris, level, and easy to rake through.

 Lawns can become compacted over time, and aeration can help your lawn breathe by creating pockets of air in the soil.
 This helps water and nutrients flow more easily, encouraging strong root growth and happier, healthier grass!
 The obvious signs to look out for are if water pools on top of your soil and doesn’t seem to drain away.
-But, if you are unsure whether your lawn needs aeration, you can read our blog here.
+But, if you are unsure whether your lawn needs aeration, you can read our blog on how to aerate a lawn.

 If the shaded area you are trying to repair is close to other large plants, such as trees or hedges, you may find that the soil is nutrient deficient.
 Applying lawn food prior to or after sowing can help get those nutrients back into the soil.
 If you have already aerated it, you should notice the results of the food on your lawn are particularly effective!